-Relationships seem even more difficult when families pull in different directions.
-Sadly, we pull in different directions when we work independently of each other, when we’re non-committed and non-supportive.
+From my own experiences, relationships seem even more difficult when families pull in different directions.
+We pull in different directions when we work independently of each other, when we’re non-committed and non-supportive.

 The following suggestions may be useful: